megardn/PennLINC.github.io/docs/TheWay/CuratingBIDSonDisk.md

         └── sub-N
 ```

-The `RAW` directory should be an unchanged copy of the original data.
+The `original_data` directory should be an unchanged copy of the original data.
 If this
 is impossible, you can [remove sensitive
 metadata](#removing-sensitive-metadata) before initializing your `working/`
 directory as a datalad dataset.
 Datalad will then provide the ability to